Online only; no printed version available.

 While this Guide can serve as a useful resource during care, consultation with experts remains an essential component of successful treatment.
 See a list of expert resources in Appendix 1.

-The 2022 updates are available online only and will not be released as a printed book.
-Next year revised U.S. national DR-TB guidelines are expected, and CITC will prepare a 4th edition of the Survival Guide soon after.
+Please note: The 2022 updates are available online only and will not be released as a printed book.
+Revised U.S. national DR-TB guidelines are expected in 2023/24, and CITC will prepare a 4th edition of the Survival Guide soon after.